Polyvinyl acetate adhesive, graphite pencil on canvas mounted on board

 (2 parts, each)

 An elegant example from Takesada Matsutani’s ‘Circle’ series, ‘Cercle 96-6-2’ (1996) is poised in a fluid exchange between light and dark, revealing the beauty of the unworked, abundant white space.
 From the early 1960s until the 1970s, Matsutani was a key member of the influential Japanese art collective, the Gutai Art Association.
 As part of the Gutai group, Matsutani experimented with vinyl glue, using fans and his own breath to manipulate the substance, creating bulbous and sensuous forms.
 Matsutani moved to Paris in 1966, and after the group disbanded in 1972, the artist eased into a radical yet consistent new body of work.

-The exhibition also includes a selection of works on paper.
 Living in Paris in the 1970s with limited resources, Matsutani was compelled to reconsider the essential tools of art-making.
 The inexpensive materials of graphite and paper allowed the artist to discover the elementary and immediate technique of black and white drawing.
-He was exploring what surface could emerge out of an accumulation of repeated pencil strokes – a practice he has continued over the last 40 years.
+Matsutani began creating vast expanses of metallic black graphite on mural-size sheets of paper built up with painstaking individual strokes.
+The artist was exploring what surface could emerge out of an accumulation of this medium – a practice he has continued over the last 40 years.

-From the early 1960s until the 1970s Matsutani was a key member of the influential post-war Japanese art collective, the Gutai Art Association.
-As part of the group, Matsutani experimented with vinyl glue, using fans and his own breath to manipulate the substance, creating bulbous and sensuous forms.
-By working closely with the material, this approach embodied an important aspect of Gutai: letting material and spirit work in conjunction with one another to create something new.
+From the early 1960s until the 1970s Matsutani was a key member of the ‘second generation’ of the influential post war Japanese art collective, the Gutai Art Association.
+Over five decades Matsutani has developed a unique visual language of form and materials.
+As part of the Gutai group, Matsutani experimented with vinyl glue, using fans and his own breath to manipulate the substance, creating bulbous and sensuous forms reminiscent of human curves and features.